-MANAGER MONITORING AND EVALUATION.
 The Foundation's investment advisor will be responsible for the evaluation and monitoring of each manager in the portfolio.
 The investment advisor will be responsible for notifying investment staff and the committee of any material issues or concerns with underlying investments as they arise.
 The investment advisor will be responsible for recommending the hiring and terminating of managers.
 The Foundation will select an investment advisor with suitable resources, capabilities, and processes for due diligence, evaluation, and monitoring of managers.
 The investment advisor will be considered a fiduciary in this regard.
-Any investments within the portfolio that are not monitored by the investment advisor, for example, direct NZ property holdings, will be agreed upon in advance between the Foundation and advisor.
-The advisor will notify the Foundation on an annual basis of any managers in the portfolio that are not monitored process.
+Any investments within the portfolio that are not monitored by the investment advisor will be agreed upon in advance between the Foundation and advisor.
+The advisor will notify the Foundation on an annual basis of any managers in the portfolio that are not monitored as a part of the aforementioned process.
 The Foundation notes there may be certain regulated funds, such as passive index funds, where a formal due diligence report is not required.